The Non-Metricity Formulation of General Relativity: Abstract

 \section{Abstract}

 After recalling the differential geometry of non-metric connections in the formalism of differential forms, we introduce the idea of a Non-Metricity (NM) connection, whose connection $1$--forms coincides with the non-metricity $1$--forms for a class of cobase fields.
 Then we formulate a theory of gravitation (equivalent to General Relativity (GR)) which admits a geometrical interpretation in a flat torsionless space where the gravitational field is completely manifest in the non-metricity of a NM connection.
 We define and then apply the non-metricity gauge to a gravitational Lagrangian density discovered by Wallner \cite{W} (proved in Appendix \ref{EHL} to be equivalent to Einstein-Hilbert).
-The Einstein equations coupled to the matter currents $\left( \mathcal{J}_{\alpha}\right) $ thus becomes $\delta dg_{\alpha}=\mathcal{T}_{\alpha}+\mathcal{J}_{\alpha}$, where $\left( \mathcal{T}_{\alpha}\right) $ is identified as the gravitational energy-momentum currents, to which we shall find a relatively simple and physically appealing form.
+The Einstein equations coupled to the matter currents $\left(\mathcal{J}_{\alpha}\right)$ thus becomes $\delta dg_{\alpha}=\mathcal{T}_{\alpha}+\mathcal{J}_{\alpha}$, where $\left(\mathcal{T}_{\alpha}\right)$ is identified as the gravitational energy-momentum currents, to which we shall find a relatively simple and physically appealing form.
 It is also shown that in the gravitational analogue of the Lorenz gauge, our field equations can be written as a system of Proca equations, which may be of interest in the study of propagation of gravitational-electromagnetic waves.